zippunov/totp-keep/README.md

   parameter for each call.
 - You can choose to run programm with default storage file `~/.config/totpkeep.tkp` or specify custom file with parameter `-f <path to custom file>`
+- If file does not exist it will be created on adding first record

 ## Installation
 - Install Rust programming language.
 This project was built with Rust version `1.21.0`